rich-p-rich/english-tutor-django-p4/README.md

 # Planning and Agile Methodologies

-I followed the Agile methodology as outlined in the "I think therefore I blog" walk-though according to MoSCoW prioritization
+I followed the Agile methodology as outlined in the "I think therefore I blog" walk-though according to MoSCoW prioritization.
+I have completed 17 user stories, with the rest divided between 'saved for later' (i.e. the post-MVP version) and 'did not finish'.

 Here is the link to my Kanban board: https://github.com/users/rich-p-rich/projects/3/views/1